SJ0000/wetube/README.md

-Cloning Youtube with Varnilla and NodeJS
+Cloning Youtube with Vanilla and NodeJS

 Model : Data